Travel.State.Gov > Intercountry Adoption > Adoption Reference > International Adoption Simplification Act of 2010

-- Older sibling adoption age exemption: Under the Act, U.S. citizens may now file Form I-800 Petition to Classify Convention Adoptee as Immediate Relative on behalf of a child from a Convention country who is over the age of 16 but under the age of 18 when that child is the biological sibling of a qualifying child concurrently or already adopted or being brought to the United States for adoption by the same adoptive parents.
-This means that the biological older sibling from a Convention country, whom you have already adopted or are in the process of adopting, may also be eligible for an immigrant visa as a Convention adoptee.
-After November 30, 2010, U.S. citizens may file a Form I-800 petition with the U.S. Citizenship and Immigration Services (USCIS) for such children.
-For more information on filing the Form I-800 and other eligibility criteria, contact USCIS.
+Older Sibling Age Exemption: Under IASA, U.S. citizens may file Form I-800, Petition to Classify Convention Adoptee as Immediate Relative on behalf of a child from a Convention country who is over the age of 16 but under the age of 18 if that child is the birth sibling of a qualifying child who was already adopted, or is being brought to the United States for adoption, by the same adoptive parents.
+The qualifying child must meet or have met the age and other eligibility requirements to be classified as an adopted child, orphan, or Convention adoptee.
+For more information on filing Form I-800 and other eligibility criteria, contact USCIS.

 See USCIS’s webpage on the International Adoption Simplification Act of 2010 for more information.